CODYJEWELLWEAVER/grepRS/README.md

 I have made it a point of emphasis to keep the usage of grepRS identical to the usage of _grep_ so far.
 My hope is to allow for grepRS to be used without having to learn anything new.

-As of right now only unix is fully supported and this project may not be fully functional on macOS or Windows.
+As of right now, only linux is fully supported and this project may not be fully functional on macOS or Windows.
 However, I fully plan to support both in the future.

 ## BASIC USAGE